 Does formal training capacitate employees and equip them for their current and future job requirements?
 AIA utilises a blended approach to provide a customised experience to trainees through interactive classroom activities, practical experience and digital learning catering to a variety of needs.
 We offer SETA-accredited courses (ranging from short courses to full qualifications) as well as customised training based on client requirements.
 AIA leverages off our sister-company Resonance Institute of Learning.

 A critical part of any sustainable project is building internal capacity to follow through.
 No initial plan is ever perfect.
 The secret to successful, sustained improvement is building internal capacity that can recognise, analyse and overcome roadblocks.
 We have adapted a unique combination of consulting and capacity building with our clients – termed Project Based Action Learning (PBAL).
-We are a leading provider of public sector PBAL in Southern Africa – having trained in excess of 5000 middle to senior managers utilising this approach.
+We are a leading provider of public sector PBAL in Africa – having trained in excess of 5000 middle to senior managers utilising this approach.
 These concepts are about ‘Learning while doing’ and are internationally proven methodologies.
 Most critically, it builds cadres of managers who have been exposed to our ‘Virtuous Cycle’ of implementation.